 Everyday passersby become the lead and supporting roles in a relatable screenplay about daily life, freezing interesting candid moments into a set of narrative stills that might have otherwise gone overlooked.
+For photographer Oli Kellett, this genre is pushed a step further in his series Cross Road Blues, where vibrant pockets of natural light poke through surrounding architecture to spotlight his subjects, as though they are delivering a crucial set of lines during a play.
 [NSFW] Guro: The Erotic Horror Art of Japanese Rebellion.
 The timelapse videos that show how beauty as we know it is a lie.
 Many of the images we see in glossy magazines and adverts are retouched.

 That's something most people know intellectually, but it is not always something that comes to mind when looking at them.
 These behind-the-scenes videos, highlighted by PetaPixel, make that very, very obvious.
 Spotlight #17: Daniele Valeriani on his dark digital work - Bleaq.
 I’m a big movie fan, two of my favorite genres being horror and sci-fi.

 “And I’ve been accused of making art with a capital A – as if that, too, was a crime.”
 Walking around his big, bright new exhibition at the Marian Goodman Gallery in London, it is hard to see why these suspicions of Wall’s elaborately staged images still linger, 37 years after they first went on show.
-In 1978, he exhibited The Destroyed Room in the window of the Nova Gallery in his home town Vancouver.
-Inspired by Delacroix’s painting The Death of Sardanapalus (1827), it showed a spectacularly dishevelled bedroom that was like the scene of a violent row or a crime, with clothes scattered everywhere and the furniture, doors and walls destroyed.
 We Thought These People Looked Weird.
 A Closer Look Left Us Absolutely Speechless.
 January 6, 2014 in Art, Body Art, Carving, Installation, Painting, People, Realism, Sculpture OK well the title of this blog is a little misleading as we’ve known about Australian ex-pat Ron Mueck‘s works for some time and have been speechless every time we’ve had the opportunity to see them in “the flesh”.

 Ron continues to amaze with his sculptures.
-He used to be a model maker and puppeteer for television and films (for example, he created Ludo the gentle giant in Labyrinth).
 Optical Float Paintings Suspended in Layers of Glass by Wilfried Grootens.
 Artist Wilfried Grootens paints extraordinary figures comprised of dots and tendrils sandwiched between dozens of laminate glass layers.

 His animations are hypnotic explorations of nature and mechanics that take viewers on a journey that is hard to describe.
 We caught up with Ben for some insight on his wonderful art.
 How do you hope to affect the viewer with your animation pieces?
 When someone watches my films I hope it invokes a sense of awe and personal connection to the abstract worlds I present.
 Does the blockchain lead to more transparency? @Aram Bartholl, "Point Of View", 2015 Copyright has been a relevant topic since the development of the printing press.